glennhenry/cs-notes/docs/intro.md

 1. **[update]** computer-graphics : Should be major updated.
 Rewrite most of the notes due to lack of detail, lack of more important topic.
 Some topic to include :

+   - fundamentals
+       - scene
+	   - rendering
+	   - terminologies
+	   - interpolation
+	   - normalizing
+	   - vertex
+   - render loop
+   - graphics pipeline
+   - gui
+	   - window system
-   - Frame buffer, back buffer, vsync.
+   - Frame buffer, front & back buffer, vsync.
    - Primitive rendering, text rendering.

 2. **[update]** frontend-web-development : Minor update for all note, also some topic to include for addition :